 The VR Counselor documents these circumstances and proceeds with closure.

-When this reason is used, the VR Counselor should anticipate an annual RHW generated alert to review the case for reconsideration of the customer's eligibility.
+When this reason is used, the VR Counselor should anticipate an annual RHW generated action item to review the case for reconsideration of the customer's eligibility.
 This requires the VR Counselor to discuss with the individual and determine if they can benefit from TWC-VR services and should reapply.

 Procedures for Ineligible Closure: Before closing any case as ineligible, the VR Counselor—